shaunduncan/helga/docs/source/plugins.rst

 In most cases, this decorator will have a single regular expression as its argument.
 However, it can also accept a callable.
-This callable should accept a single argument: the message contents received via IRC.
+This callable should accept a single argument: the message contents received from the chat server.
 There is no explicit return value type, but the return value should be able to be evaluated for truthiness.
 When that return value has truth, then the decorated function will be called.
 For example::

     import time